jenningsb2/copy-as-html/README.md

+> [!CAUTION]
+> Heads up!
+I am no longer actively working in this project.
+Feel free to use this plugin, but I will no longer be correcting issues or making updates to this plugin.

 ## Copy as HTML Obsidian Plugin

 This simple plugin converts the selected markdown to HTML using showdown and copies it to the clipboard.